Forest Management & Planning

 Timber Sale Agreements (TSA)

 Timber Sale Agreements may be issued under a number of circumstances.
 The TSA is a legal document describing the softwood and/or hardwood volume to be harvested, the specific locations to be harvested, and any special conditions for that harvest.
-The responsibility for forest management planning for areas under TSAs is in most circumstances assumed by Manitoba Economic Development, Investment, Trade and Natural Resources.
+The responsibility for forest management planning for areas under TSAs is in most circumstances assumed by Manitoba Natural Resources and Indigenous Futures.
 TSAs may be issued in the following ways:

-• Auctions are usually initiated by Manitoba Economic Development, Investment, Trade and Natural Resources in order to promote economic development.
+• Auctions are usually initiated by Manitoba Natural Resources and Indigenous Futures in order to promote economic development.
 Alternatively, if an individual or company expresses an interest in harvesting wood in a particular area that may be of interest to others, an auction may be held to ensure equal opportunity and fairness to all who may be interested in accessing that wood for harvest.
 Auctions are done by sealed tender, with the TSA being awarded to the highest bid.
 Direct Awards: Direct awards are those which are awarded without a competition.

 • Direct Awards generally result from single party interest in remote communities or areas with limited economic potential.
 If no bids or tenders are received in Timber Sale auctions, the director of forestry may directly award a Timber Sale to any person who applies within 12 months of the original auction competition date.